Have you had years of talk therapy and are still struggling?

 What is Coherence Therapy?

-Coherence Therapy (CT) was developed by Bruce Ecker and Laurell Hulley to facilitate the process of transformational change through memory reconsolidation.
+Coherence Therapy (CT) was developed by Bruce Ecker and Laurel Hulley to facilitate the process of transformational change through memory reconsolidation.
 Memory reconsolidation is the brain’s built in process and mechanism for revising what was previously learned and now held in memory.

 It used to be believed that to tap into the subconscious mind, years of psychoanalysis would be necessary or deep states of hypnosis would be needed.
 That’s not actually true.
 Essentially, the subconscious mind is alive and accessible using experiential therapy such as Coherence Therapy.